Based In Sligo, Ireland

 Where Are They Now?
 (More to come)

 Kenny Ryder: Kenny formed his own Superband after leaving Tweed and continued to play.
-Today he still lives and plays around Thurles and the rest of the country with his band, Knight Ryders..
+Today he still lives and plays around Thurles and the rest of the country with his band, Knight Ryders.
+However, a check of the Internet in May, 2010, showed Kenny had a band called Gogga in late 2009.
+If you have more info please email us .

-Seanie Ryan: After leaving Tweed, Seanie emigrated to the United States where he met up with former band mates Kim and Gerry Gallagher in California.
-He married an American girl, Pamela, had two children, and after many years in Oklahoma, he now lives in Houston, Texas where he still plays with local bands.
+Seanie Ryan: After leaving Tweed in 1984, Seanie emigrated to the United States where he met up with former band mates Kim (Newport) and Gerry Gallagher in California.
+He married an American girl, Pamela, has two children, and after many years in Oklahoma, he now lives in Houston, Texas where he plays a regular residency gig.

 Back